Table of Contents

 Temporary Closure

-In the case of convictions for so-called underage drinking, the court must issue a temporary closure order.
+In the case of so-called underage drinking, the court must issue a temporary closure order.
 This may be between two and seven days for a first offence and between seven and thirty days for second and subsequent offences.
 See generally the sections in relation to “underage drinking”.

 There are similar provisions in respect of breaches by the licensee in respect of the provisions against drunkenness and disorderly conduct.
 See the separate sections in that regard.